stefan272/cs50_final_project/README.md

 ### Manual

 To add a transaction manually, the user must populate the 'Add' form.
-It is important to ensure the amount given is signed as once the form is submitted, the amount will be added/deducted from the users current balance.
+It is important to ensure the amount given is signed (+/-), as once the form is submitted, the amount will be added/deducted from the users current balance.

 ### Uploading

 If the user has a large amount of transactions to add, the easiest method is to upload a CSV file.

-The CSV file must match the following table structure;
+The CSV file must match the following table structure:

 | Date       | Amount | Description   |